 In online advertising when the term impression is used, an ad impression is usually what is meant.

 Impressions are used as they are easy to count.
 Servers keep logs of items they load.
 Therefore counting up the loads of ads, pages or posts is relatively simple.

 This is also a self-correcting problem in advertising, as below the fold ads perform badly.
 This means that they cost less, and therefore publishers are less willing to use them.
-Also, due to page loading speed being an ingredient of SEO, there are less ads per page in general, with these un-viewable ads being the first to go.
+Also, due to page loading speed being an ingredient of SEO, there are fewer ads per page in general, with these un-viewable ads being the first to go.

-In Social Media this metric is frankly a mess.
-Efforts are being made to improve it all the time, but currently an impression in social media generally means the number of times something appeared in people’s feeds.
+In Social Media, this metric is frankly a mess.
+Efforts are being made to improve it all the time, but currently, an impression in social media generally means the number of times something appeared in people’s feeds.
 As a user won’t necessarily see their whole feed, or will perhaps scroll through at high speed, this makes this number unreliable.

 A social media version of viewable impressions is vitally needed to improve this metric.

 This is a demonstration of how to count ad impressions versus page impressions.

 Reach, which is a count of users seeing content, not the number of times seen.